sivalabs/sivalabs-hugo/content/posts/2024/2024-03-10-getting-started-with-spring-ai-and-open-ai.md

 }
 ```

-Now, let's see how to use **BeanOutputParser** to parse the response and convert it into a Java Bean.
+Now, let's see how to use **BeanOutputConverter** to parse the response and convert it into a Java Bean.

 ```java
 record DirectorResponse(String director, List<String> movies) {}